jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 * However, since the keyword matching process likely missed many risk headlines, the default non-risk category probably contains many false positives.
 This was initially tackled by training a model on half the data, predicting the other half's non-risk headlines and keeping only those with low scores.

-* Yet this led to a skewed dataset that doesn't refelct the real data distribution.
-This was particularly evident during the parameter tuning process when tuned models actually performed worse than their default counterparts on put aside data, prompting the need for a second, better round of data collection.
+* Yet this led to a skewed dataset that doesn't refelct the real data distribution, particularly evident during the parameter tuning process when tuned models actually performed worse than their default counterparts on put aside data.
+This prompted the need for a second, better round of data collection.

 ### 2nd iteration (in progress)
 * A second dataset is currenty being collected.
 This method doesn't use keyword matching and instead feeds 100% of the headlines to Google Gemini in small batches for evaluation according to a more clearly defined criteria that includes example headlines.
 Because it uses a greater number of API calls, this round will focus only on Colombia.